Satwik-Pamulaparthy/cmu-mlip-model-testing-lab/README.md

 - pip install zenoml datasets transformers tqdm

 ## Code related details
-- Finish all 7 steps mentioned in the python notebook
+- Finished all 7 steps mentioned in the python notebook
-- If you have trouble downloading the datasets and/or running model inference, use `tweets.csv` shared in the folder
+- I have loaded a dataset from HuggingFace.
-- If you have trouble starting a local Zeno server, copy the code in `zenohub.py` to the notebook and follow the steps
+- I havew used `zenohub.py` for starting a local Zeno server.
-- If you have trouble using the GPTs provided, use plain ChatGPT for test case generation
+- Used provided GPTs to start the task: llm-based-test-case-generator -- for test case generation

 |Slice Name	               |                             Purpose                                    |
 |--------------------------|--------------------------------------------------------------          |